-This year has been rather slow wildlife wise.
-Again, the blue/green algae is big this year so that may have something to do with it.
-Others have said they've seen the Eagles but I haven't yet.
+This year has been relatively slow wildlife-wise.
+Again, the blue/green algae bloom is big this year, which may have something to do with it.
+Others have said they've seen the Eagles, but I haven't yet.
 We still love it here and hike it all the time.
 We'll go back again this week to see what's up.
-As soon as I spot the Eagles.
-I'll be renting a boat early in the day to catch them fishing again, I hope.
-It was still fairly brown here in March.
-This was not a great rainy season.
+If I spot the Eagles, I'll be renting a boat early in the day to catch them fishing again, I hope.
+It was still brown here in March.
+This year, we did not have a great rainy season.

 My second shoot of the year found me back at Delvalle.
 Aside from some Geese and one lonely Pelican, there wasn't much wildlife to shoot.
 So, I spent my day setting up some Panoramas and other landscapes.
 Not too shabby.
 I'm headed for the Bay tomorrow to shoot some waterfowl at Bair Island Wildlife Preserve.

 For the first shoot of the year 2021, this was a new experience for myself and the dogs.
 The west side of the park is still closed, so I couldn't get to the Equine Staging area where I could capture the Eagle nest.
 Instead of following our normal routine and walking the East Shore Trail, we hiked the Oak Grove, Black Sage, and Cedar Mount Trail to the top of Cedar Mount, elevation 826 feet.
 This is on the opposite side of Delvalle Road from the lake.